sbaack/pymac/README.md

 export PATH=~/.pymac/bin:"$PATH"
 # Optional: Add pymac default to your PATH
 export PATH=~/.config/pymac/default/bin:"$PATH"
+# Optional: Add ~/.local/bin to your PATH if you haven't already
+export PATH=~/.local/bin:"$PATH"
 ```

 For fish, add this to your `~/.config/fish/config.fish`: